 Icon Name Function = Component/Top Level Macro Represents a Design Component or Top level macro that has a lower level macro.
 10- Comb/Seq Element Represents the lowest level element associated with a fabric resource.
-I .
-Input Port Macro Represents a macro associated with an Input port.
-0 Output port macro Represents a macro associated with an output port. ₿ Bi-Directional port Represents a macro associated with a Bi-Directional port.
-Object Affording water The signal is not available other agendary Global Resource Represents a macro assigned to Global Resources/Row Global Resources. Ø Block Element Represents a design element associated with a block or an IP interface. € White background Represents a design element that is not placed.
+I) Input Port Macro Represents a macro associated with an Input port. • Output port macro Represents a macro associated with an output port. ₿ Bi-Directional port Represents a macro associated with a Bi-Directional port.
+Object Missing symmetry The signal to of modular dirty especialty: Global Resource Represents a macro assigned to Global Resources/Row Global Resources. Ø Block Element Represents a design element associated with a block or an IP interface. ₽ White background Represents a design element that is not placed.
 Green background Represents a design element that is placed.
 V Blue tick mark Represents a design element that has been assigned to a region.
-Object Missing to receive the statement of an adulation in the sequence of the Lock Icon Represents a design element that is fixed/locked to a location.
+Object Moving: moon the deposits of auditors of auditors of auditors of auditors of the supposition of th Lock Icon Represents a design element that is fixed/locked to a location.